hasibahmedhero/microblog/README.md

 # Micro Blog

-A liteweight micro bloging application build with laravel and vuejs
+A lightweight micro bloging application build with laravel and vuejs

 ## Features